ballerina-platform/module-ballerinax-salesforce/README.md

 ## Bulk Operations

-Using the `createJob` remote function of the base client, we can create any type of job and of the data type JSON, XML and CSV. `createJob` remote function has three parameters.
+Using the `createJob` remote function of the base client, we can create any type of job and of the data type JSON, XML and CSV. `createJob` remote function has four parameters.

 1. Operation - INSERT, UPDATE, DELETE, UPSERT or QUERY